 The Bank's market risk exposure arises from the fact that the movement of interest rates and foreign exchange rates may have an impact on positions taken by the Bank.
-These risks are centralised and hedged by the Asset and Liability Management desk in Treasury.
+These risks are centralised and hedged by the Asset and Liability Management desk in Treasury, which aims to ensure that the residual market risk remains within the Bank's agreed risk appetite.
+The Bank's sensitivity to these risks is therefore limited.